cyralinc/sidecar-failopen/README.md

 > - What is the time delay between the sidecar being back up and the record switching back?

-This takes around 2 minutes and **cannot be configured** as this determined by the Route53 and CloudWatch behavior.
+This takes around 2 minutes and **cannot be configured** as this is determined by the current behaviors of Route53 and CloudWatch.

 > - After the Fail Open is triggered my application is still resolving to the same address.